MatteoGenovese/exercise-tracker/README.md

     ```

-- You can POST to `/api/users/:_id/exercises` with form data description, duration, and optionally date.
+- You can POST to `/api/students/:_id/exercises` with form data description, duration, and optionally date.
 If no date is supplied, the current date will be used.
-- The response returned from POST `/api/users/:_id/exercises` will be the user object with the exercise fields added.
+- The response returned from POST `/api/students/:_id/exercises` will be the student object with the exercise fields added.
 - Your responses should have the following structures.

     Exercise: